thebeebop/BE-PROJECT/README.md

 # NC News API
-This is an API created in Javascript using express.js, postgreSQL & PSQL
+This is an API created in Javascript using express.js, postgreSQL & PSQL as part of the Northcoder's 'back-end project phase'.